Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Bot/readme.md

     <img src="/Assets/open-kudu-console.png">

 1. Once built, you can return to the Azure portal and choose "Test in Web Chat" under "Bot Management".
-This adds another testing option of either testing locally in Visual Studio with the Bot Emulator or testing in the Azure portal.
+The chat bot will open for you to start entering queries.